-(Note: For the seven items above, the company will incur costs for salaries, wages, Social Security and Medicare taxes, unemployment compensation tax, worker compensation insurance, health insurance, holiday pay, vacation pay, sick pay, pension or retirement plan, seminars and training, and perhaps more.)
+(Note: For the items above, the company will incur costs for salaries, wages, Social Security and Medicare taxes, unemployment compensation tax, worker compensation insurance, health insurance, holiday pay, vacation pay, sick pay, pension or retirement plan, seminars and training, and perhaps more.)

 - Electricity, natural gas, water, and sewer for operating the manufacturing facilities and equipment.

 - Computer and communication systems for the manufacturing function.

 - Repair parts for the manufacturing equipment and facilities.

 - Supplies for operating the manufacturing process.